MSF30913 Certificate III in Blinds, Awnings, Security Screens and Grilles

 Entry requirements: Prospective students are required to complete a Language Literacy and Numeracy (LLN) assessment, Pre-Training Interview administered by and to the satisfaction of ITHEA and be at least 18 years of age.

-This course is only available under an Apprenticeship so they must be employed in the industry.
+USER CHOICE: This course is available under a Traineeship to existing workers in the industry.

 Vocational outcomes: At the successful completion of this qualification, graduates will continue to work in this sector.

 Occupational titles may include Blinds and Awnings Maker and Installer, Security Screens and Grilles Maker and Installer.

 Job outlook: Please refer to the Australian Government Job Outlook site for job prospects for a Home Improvement Installer.
 19,600 persons were employed as Insulation and Home Improvement Installers in 2015.
 Job openings over the next 5 years are expected to be between 10,001 and 25,000.
 Source: Department of Employment 2017.

 Delivery and assessment: This course is delivered as an ‘on the job’ program with face to face workplace delivery and workplace assessment.
 Learners are introduced to the theory content and are required to participate and contribute actively and responsibly in discussion, demonstration, activities, role plays and simulations.
 Learners will need to practice and consolidate their knowledge and skills in their workplace.

 Assessment methods for this qualification include: Knowledge check, Back to Business Projects, Skills Demonstration and Third Party Reports.

 Assessment methods allow for the gathering of sufﬁcient quality evidence about the student’s performance.

 On the job practical requirements: To achieve this qualification, the candidate must be employed in the industry.
 Students are required to undertake supervised practice.
 Evidence provided by the supervisor will contribute to assessment of the candidate’s ability to work at this level.